purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 This training process ensures that both embeddings and encodings evolve to optimally perform the specific tasks for which the transformer is designed.

+> Note: Embeddings(Static Representations): Embeddings provide a static, pre-contextual representation of data, typically words in the case of text.
+Each word is mapped to a vector that captures some semantic and syntactic properties of the word based on the corpus the embeddings were trained on.
+However, these embeddings do not change based on the words around them in a specific instance of data.
+>
+> Encodings (Dynamic and Contextual): Encodings are the result of processing embeddings through one or more layers of a neural network, such as the layers in a transformer model.
+These layers use mechanisms like self-attention to dynamically adjust how each word's vector should be influenced by the other words in its current context.

 # Generating text with transformers

 ## Overall Prediction Process Example